huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 ### Which R version is available in RStudio?

-RStudio is configured to use packages installed in the conda environment named **`r-base`**.
+RStudio is configured to use packages installed in the Conda environment named **`r-base`**.
 You can identify your current _R version_ packages in your [Workbench Terminal](/do-science/hunt-workbench/faq/#terminal) following these steps:

 1. Open your Workbench Terminal.

 ![workbench_terminal.png](./images/workbench_terminal.png)

-2. List the packages in your r-base conda environment.
+2. List the packages in your r-base Conda environment.

 ```bash
 conda list -n r-base | grep r-base